MarkusHaak/dominION/README.md

 sudo apt-get -y install git
 ```

 Next, clone the git repository of dominION with option *--recurse-submodules*.
-If you have no access to the github servers from your local machine, you can clone the directory on a different machine, transfer the directory *dominION* and proceed with the installation.
+If you have no access to the github servers from your local machine, you can clone the directory on a different machine, transfer the cloned directory *dominION* and proceed with the installation.

 ```bash
 git clone --recurse-submodules https://github.com/MarkusHaak/dominION.git
 ```

-Finally, run script/setup to install dominION in a new virtual environment, setup key authentication and defaults for transfer of sequence data to a remote server and install a cron job for the dominion agent script.
-It will also set the overview page of dominION as your Firefox startup page and modify your .bash_aliases to source the python virtual environment in each console.
+Finally, run script/setup to install dominION in a new virtual environment, setup key authentication and defaults for sequence data transfer to a remote server.
+Unless the option `-m` for *minimal* is set, a cron job for the dominion agent script is installed, the Firefox startup page is set to the overview page of dominION and .bash_aliases is modified to source the python virtual environment when opening a new console.

 Please **replace USER, HOST and DEST** with your server specific information.
-Please be aware that you will be prompted to enter the administrator password of your local machine (the GridION) and the password for the specified user on the remote host to setup key authentication.
+You will be prompted to enter the administrator password of your local machine (the GridION) and the password for the specified user on the remote host to setup key authentication.

 ```bash
 /bin/bash dominION/script/setup -u USER -H HOST -d DEST